SJTU-PLV/Nominal-CompCert/rustexamples/test/borrow_test/README.md

     `assign_deref_weak_update.rs`.
 The key point is that *x indirectly changes p so that tmp and *p alias.
 It test the functionality of alias graph.
+13. A normal re-borrow test
+14. A test that is not compiled in NLL but can be compiled Polonius